erenyusufduran/toolkit/README.md

 </p>
 ```

-and here is go code:
+and here is go code for download a static file:

 ```go
 import (